ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 compilation of concurrent C/C++ with assistance from Wilco Dijkstra from Arm's Compiler Teams.

-It is an offshoot from a paper that will be presented at OOPSLA 2024 [OOPSLA_]:
+It is an offshoot from a paper that was presented at OOPSLA 2024 [OOPSLA_]:
 *Mix Testing: Specifying and Testing ABI Compatibility Of C/C++ Atomics Implementations* by Luke Geeson, James Brotherston, Wilco Dijkstra, Alastair Donaldson, Lee Smith, Tyler Sorensen, and John Wickerson.